History of Worcestershire: King James II and the Glorious Revolution

-Bishop Thomas was not among the seven Bishops that objected to King James' Declaration of Indulgence, which aimed at rehabilitating Catholics into public life, along with Protestants outside of the Church of England, but supported their stance.
-The trial of the Bishops led to James being deposed and replaced by William of Orange.
-Bishop Thomas was among those who refused to give an oath of allegiance to the new King, on the principle that a regency should govern rather than a new King, while James was alive.
+Bishop Thomas was not among the seven bishops that objected to King James' Declaration of Indulgence, which aimed at rehabilitating Catholics into public life, along with Protestants outside of the Church of England, but supported their stance.
+The trial of the bishops led to James being deposed and replaced by William of Orange.
+Bishop Thomas was among those who refused to give an oath of allegiance to the new jing, on the principle that a regency should govern rather than a new king, while James was alive.
 A number of other Worcester clergy took the same stance of loyalty to the Stuarts and were removed from the Church as Non-Jurors.
-John Somers, the lawyer who represented the seven Bishops, represented Worcester in the Convention Parliament that confirmed William as King.
+John Somers, the lawyer who represented the seven bishops, represented Worcester in the Convention Parliament that confirmed William as king.

 During Charles II and James II's reigns, strict controls on the press had been maintained.
 These broke down during the 1689 revolution and were removed in 1695.
 Around 1690 the Worcester Post-Man appears to have been established, from which the Berrow's Journal claims descent.

 Georgian Worcestershire 1690-1830

 Georgian society, politics and religion

 The larger and more industrial towns in Worcestershire began to grow and suffer from overcrowding and disease.
 Infilling of towns within their traditional confines was common, Worcester was particularly densely infilled.
 Kidderminster extended to accommodate workers in the growing carpet industry.
 However, the upper and middle classes began to fuel a market in larger brick town houses, often in terraces on new land on the outskirts of towns.
 These often also included improvements to services such as paving and lighting.

-Stourport grew rapidly from a hamlet to a fashionable town after it became the point that the canal network met the river Severn in 1770, and included many town house developments.
+Stourport grew rapidly from a hamlet to a fashionable town after it became the point that the canal network met the River Severn in 1770, and included many town house developments.

 Great Malvern's growth as a spa town dates to this period, offering water cures, particularly after Dr Wall publicised their efficacy in 1757.
 Hotels began to accommodate visitors seeking treatments, and a pump room and baths were built in 1823.